 MCC's basic policy is to ensure that the individuality of every employee, disabled or not, is respected and that all employees can thrive.
 In accordance with this policy, MCC is advancing initiatives to promote the hiring of people with disabilities and enable them to exercise their abilities.
 Each business site partners with special-needs schools and institutions to proactively provide work experience opportunities.
 We also strive to develop working environments that are accommodating to employees with disabilities and seek to retain such employees.
-Furthermore, we are advancing such initiatives as making toilets barrier-free, improving workrooms to suit the needs of people with disabilities, and adopting flex-time and other flexible work systems.
+Furthermore, we are advancing such initiatives as making toilets barrier-free and improving workrooms to suit the needs of people with disabilities.

 In 1993, we established the special subsidiary Kasei Frontier Service, Inc., which mainly provides PC data entry and printing services, to help people with disabilities achieve growth by taking on work responsibilities and thus contribute to society.
-As of June 2018, said company had 72 employees with disabilities (of 102 total employees).
+As of June 2019, said company had 77 employees with disabilities (of 103 total employees).

-In June 2018, 2.08% of MCC employees were people with disabilities.
+In June 2019, 2.25% of MCC employees were people with disabilities.
 At each site and at Kasei Frontier Service, we provide appropriate support for employees with disabilities and actively seek to hire such employees.